cvoege/blog-staging/content/blog/curing-your-ai-10x-engineer-imposter-syndrome.md

 100x productivity means you now do what used to be one year of work in two days.
 I shouldn't even need to touch the ludicrousness of numbers at that scale.

+## Do 10x Engineers Exist?

+This debate isn't something I want to weigh in on but I might have to.
+My answer is sometimes, kinda.
+When I have had engineers who were 10x as valuable as others it was primarily due to their ability to *prevent unnecessary work*.
+Talking a PM down from a task that was never feasible.
+Getting another engineer to not build that unnecessary microservice.
+Making developer experience investments that save everyone just a bit of time on every task.
+Documenting your work so that every future engineer can jump in faster.
+These things can add up over time to one engineer saving 10x the time company wide than what they took to build it.

+Work of this nature is not always available, so great engineers will only find themselves being 10x as productive in certain situations.
+At a certain point every engineer just needs to build features, which a great engineer might do twice as fast as a junior engineer, but they'll still hit the same bottlenecks as before.
+Flawed as story points are, I've never seen an engineer actually complete ten times as many as an average engineer consistently.

+Notably, AI coding assistants do very little to prevent unnecessary work.
+On the contrary, AI often seems to encourage hastiness and over-building.
+When I ask architectural questions, it often recommends something that I realize is not necessary after a good night's sleep or a talk with a great engineer.
+All other things held the same, is a faster coder a better engineer?
+Yes, but it's not the 10x difference maker and it's hard to hold everything else constant.
+The more you focus on pumping out tasks as fast as possible the easier is to miss the important time savers that reduce total work.

 ## So are the AI-posters lying or what?

 I think the AI-posters are a mix of the following, in order of least to most malevolent: